 Semester Permit Refunds

 Students, who in error, purchase the wrong parking permit through the iparq system may request a refund with Campus Safety.
 A $10 processing fee may be charged per refund.

 Students who drop their on campus classes, or have on campus classes that were cancelled, and have purchased a semester/intersession parking permit through the iparq system, may request a refund with Campus Safety.
 A $10 processing fee may be charged per refund.

 All parking permit refunds will be processed in accordance with District standards and refund deadlines.
 Requests for refunds submitted after the District's refund deadlines will not be processed.

 Campus Safety may notify the Glendora Police Department, the Dean of Students, or the appropriate administrator so that further disciplinary action may be taken when appropriate.

-The Campus Safety Office may discuss the consequences of possessing a stolen permit with the person in possession.
-Criminal charges may be filed with the District Attorney.
-The individual, if a student, will be referred to the Dean of Students.
+Campus Safety may discuss the consequences of possessing a stolen permit with the person in possession.
+Criminal charges may be filed with the district attorney.
+The individual, if a student, will be referred to the dean of students.
 If the individual is an employee, then the appropriate administrator will be notified.